 + Great for 1440p and 1080p gaming with mid-range GPUs

 + Has less to nill bottlenecks with current generation’s GPUs

 + Supports high-frequency memory scalability with OC support

-There is a refresh version of this same CPU named 3600XT, but that is not worth the allocated price premium.
-You might choose the vanilla Ryzen 5 3600, which is also an unlocked processor but lacks the overclocking headroom like 3600X.
+There is a refreshed version of this same CPU named 3600XT, but that is not worth the allocated price premium.
+You might choose the vanilla Ryzen 5 3600, which is also an unlocked processor but lacks the overclocking headroom of 3600X.

 It is time-tested and hugely reviewed by users worldwide as one of the best budget gaming CPUs.
 If you do not get it in the market, you can go with a Ryzen 5 3500X or 5600G without thinking much.

 Q: Which processor is best for average gaming?

 A: The best processor you can buy for gaming now is AMD Ryzen 9 5900X.
 There are a few more contenders at a much more affordable price range, and notable ones are the Ryzen 5 5600X, Core i5 11600K, and Ryzen 7 3700X.

 Our pick will be a Ryzen 5 3600X or a core i5 10400F, as sole gaming usage does not require many-core counts.
 A processor with high clock speed and a chart-topping single-core boost clock tends to perform better in gaming.

 Q: What is the best budget CPU for gaming?